Malzagic/tindog_project_layout/README.md

 # tindog_project_layout

-Here is simple one page website layout with fake data using Bootstrap 5 to practice and show up.
+Here is simple one page website RWD layout with fake data using Bootstrap 5 to practice and show up.